electron-userland/electron-builder/docs/Auto Update.md

     Or if you don't use ES6: `const autoUpdater = require("electron-updater").autoUpdater`

-4. Do not call `setFeedURL`. electron-builder automatically creates `app-update.yml` file for you on build in the `resources` (this file is internal, you don't need to be aware of it).
+4. Do not call [setFeedURL](https://github.com/electron-userland/electron-builder/wiki/Auto-Update#autoupdatersetfeedurloptions). electron-builder automatically creates `app-update.yml` file for you on build in the `resources` (this file is internal, you don't need to be aware of it).

-   But if need, you can — for example, to explicitly configure Bintray provider:
-    ```js
-    {
-      provider: "bintray",
-      owner: "actperepo",
-      package: "no-versions"
-    }
-    ```

-Currently, [generic](https://github.com/electron-userland/electron-builder/wiki/Publishing-Artifacts#GenericServerOptions) (any HTTP(S) web server), [github](https://github.com/electron-userland/electron-builder/wiki/Publishing-Artifacts#GithubOptions) and [bintray](https://github.com/electron-userland/electron-builder/wiki/Publishing-Artifacts#BintrayOptions) are supported.
+**NOTICE**: Bintray provider doesn't support [macOS auto-update](https://github.com/electron-userland/electron-builder/issues/1172) currently.

+## File Generated and Uploaded in Addition

-`latest.yml` (or `latest-mac.json` for macOS) will be generated in addition to installer for `generic` and `github` and must be uploaded also (in short: only `bintray` doesn't use `latest.yml` and this file must be not uploaded on Bintray).
+`latest.yml` (or `latest-mac.json` for macOS) will be generated and uploaded for all providers except `bintray` (because not required, `bintray` doesn't use `latest.yml`).

-**NOTICE**: Bintray provider doesn't support [macOS auto-update](https://github.com/electron/electron/blob/master/docs/api/auto-updater.md#macos) currently.
-If need, please file issue.

 ## Debugging